RIKEN-RCCS/lens3/v2/doc/setting-guide.md

 ## (Optional) Set up a Message Queue (MQTT)

-Lens3 duplicates alert logs to a message queue.
+Lens3 can duplicate alert logs to a message queue.
 It assumes MQTT v5 and "mosquitto" for the server.
 The assigned MQTT password should be set in "mux-conf.json".